 - practice peaceful resolution of conflict.

-- participate in the learning of their children and the life of the school, including reviews of student welfare and the discipline code
+- support the learning of their children and participate in the life of the school, including reviews of student welfare

-- share responsibility for shaping their children’s understanding about acceptable behaviour
+- share responsibility for shaping their children’s understanding about positive and respectful behaviour

 - work with teachers to establish fair and reasonable expectations of the school.

-- the implementation of this policy is supported by district office staff
+- the implementation of this policy is supported by all support staff

 - school programs support student welfare priorities and are responsive to the school community.